The Principal walked into the room in the middle of the geography lesson, and the class quickly stood to attention.

 The geography teacher dropped her chalk and hastily straightened to wipe out the drawing of the oxbow lake on the blackboard.
 The Principal was strict about precision, even when it came to sketches.

 Sunanda stared as the oxbow lake disappeared.
 Intestines made oxbow shapes, masses of waste snaking within vigorous, peristaltic walls.
-Like the river bending past her classroom, so compacted with refuse that a bottle tossed onto it didn't sink.
+Like the river bending past her classroom, so compacted with refuse, a bottle tossed onto it didn't sink.

 Did intestines exist singly?
 Rivers did.
 You could have one river, one oxbow lake.
 Could you have one intestine?